Seeds, Roots and Plants for Sale|

 Sow 1 inch deep, 6 or more inches apart in rows 3-4 feet apart.
 One plant can take up a lot of space.
 Growing plants several feet apart gets you a lot of beans.

 Germinates in about 10 days.
 Thin to 1 foot or more apart.
+Beans first start becoming ripe in about 90 days.
+They keep producing until frost.

 Likes full sun.
 Likes soil pH 5.5-6.5 but is not picky.
 It does not need rich soil.
 The roots are shallow.